harinipsamy/harinipsamy.github.io/_posts/2020-04-29-stock-returns.md

 ```
 * Additive:
-Products turn to addition problem in log, which is easier for computing purposes
+Products turn to addition problem in log, which is easier for computing purposes.
+Also, product of two normally distributed variables is not normal, whereas the addition of two normally distributed variables also result in a normally distributed variable.

 * Normally distributed:
-log returns of a stock can reasonably be considered as normally distributed
+log returns of a stock can reasonably be considered as normally distributed as long as they are identically and independantly distributed